MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-06-28-teddy-kumpel.markdown

 A: You mentioned that you sang with your family growing up.
 But then, focused primarily on guitar after that.
 But I'm sure, obviously that you sing and play guitar.
 Anything about your vocal development - is that something you've focused on particularly hard or is it just natural coming from your family?
 {: .interviewer }

 T: Both, I think.
 I always sang when I was a kid.
 I was in the all-state choir.
 Chorus in high school, I was always singing.
 I never really sang pop songs until college, when I did those top-40 gigs.
-I sort of just learned by listening to [Stevie Wonder&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Stevie_Wonder), [Peter Gabriel&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Peter_Gabriel), and Rickie Lee, kind of emulating my heroes.
+I sort of just learned by listening to [Stevie Wonder&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Stevie_Wonder), [Peter Gabriel&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Peter_Gabriel), and Rickie Lee, kind of emulating my heroes.
 I used to always joke that my warm up was a hamburger and a cigarette for singing.
 {: .interviewee }

 This was back in the old days.
 Now I think it's just drinking a lot of water and humming a lot helps, but I don't have any real philosophy of singing, except to... it's sort of the same on the guitar.
 I'm not a... <span class="important">I studied the guitar a lot and come to realization that being yourself is the most important thing - so... doesn't require thought to do that necessarily.
 It's more like getting.. you can study a lot and get a lot of things together on the guitar, but really what you want... what I want to do is to have a direct connection between my emotions, I guess, or soul, or whatever you want to call it to the instrument.
 So there's no filter between those things.
 Just whatever you come up with on the spot is what you're going to do.</span>